andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 ```

 This ensures the class names are merged correctly, and if `ButtonInjectedProps` ever expands its definition to inject its own `onKeyDown`, both the injected one and the console-logging one provided here will be run.

+[^1]:
+  You can discover this, if you want, by going into the React typings and commenting out [the `ref` property](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/86303f134e12cf701a3f3f5e24867c3559351ea2/types/react/index.d.ts#L97).
+The compiler error will remain, substituting `onCopy` where it previously said `ref`.
+[^2]:
+  I attempt to explain this relationship intuitively, but it arises from the fact that parameters are _contravariant_ positions within function signatures.
+There are several [good](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-6.html) [explanations](https://www.stephanboyer.com/post/132/what-are-covariance-and-contravariance) of this topic.